dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 ## Contribution

 I want to expand this list with examples of each method in action.
-If you want to help, you can fork <a href="https://github.com/dankuck/dankuck.github.io">the repo</a> and edit `_posts/2019-09-06-laravel-collection-dot-notation.md`.
+If you want to help, you can fork <a href="https://github.com/dankuck/dankuck.github.io">the repo</a>, edit `_posts/2019-09-06-laravel-collection-dot-notation.md`, and submit a pull request.